Frequently Asked Questions

 Please reach out to firstname.lastname@example.org if you are riding solo or as a couple and hope to connect to a larger group.

 Absolutely!
 Even though we aren’t riding together, all registered cyclists (or parents of cyclists under age 18) agreed to the abide by the Rules of the Road.
 Please do the right thing and be safe!

 Do I need to purchase tickets for the Pre-Ride Dinner?

-We typically hold a Pre-Ride Dinner on Friday night at The Ballpark at Old Orchard Beach, the same location as the start/finish on Saturday.
-Tickets will be available for purchase to all registered cyclists and volunteers, pending COVID-19 restrictions.
-Check back for updates.
+Yes!
+The Pre-Ride Dinner will be held on the Friday night before Ride Day at The Ballpark at Old Orchard Beach, the same location as the start/finish on Saturday.
+Tickets and more information can be found on our Pre Ride Dinner webpage.

 What food options are available at the dinner?